Application Pending Further Action

 If at the end of your interview at the Embassy, the consular officer temporarily refuses your visa application per INA Section 221(g) pending further administrative processing, you must wait for the Embassy to call you when the process is finished.

-Most administrative processing is resolved within 60 days of your visa interview.
+Most administrative processing is resolved within 60 days of your visa interview, but some cases may take up to eight months.
 When additional administrative processing is required, the length of processing time will vary based on the circumstances of each case.

 If you would like to update your telephone number or request information about your administrative process, please send an e-mail to firstname.lastname@example.org.
 Note: Before inquiring about your administrative process, you or your representative must wait at least 60 days from the date of your interview or the submission of supplemental documents, if applicable.
 We appreciate your patience.